-No spectrum has been submitted ... add a spectrum!
+No spectrum has been submitted ... but a protein must have at least one state first.
+Add a state.

 |Monomer||Clavularia sp.||27.0 kDa||-|